google/go-cloud/internal/docs/design.md

     *   API users would declare which feature codes they need.
     *   Mismatches between what a user requests and what the provider supports would be enforced at initialization time.
-    *   As much as possible, the API (via the concrete type) would enforce that the user is only exposed to optional functionality that they asked for.
+    *   As much as possible, the API (via the portable type) would enforce that the user is only exposed to optional functionality that they asked for.
     *   For example, the default legal name for a blob might be ASCII only, with a `FeatureUnicodeNames` feature code.
 Users that don't request this